eworm-de/mkinitcpio-ykfde/README.md

 > ykfde

 This will store a challenge in `/etc/ykfde.d/` and add a new slot to your LUKS device.
+Now you have two choices:

+### `ykfde` hook

 Last add `ykfde` to your hook list in `/etc/mkinitcpio.conf` and rebuild your initramfs with:

 > mkinitcpio -p linux

+Reboot and have fun!

+### `ykfde-cpio` hook

+Add `ykfde-cpio` to your hook list in `/etc/mkinitcpio.conf` and rebuild your initramfs with:

+> mkinitcpio -p linux

+Additionally enable `systemd` service `ykfde-cpio.service` and make your bootloader load the new `cpio` image `/boot/ykfde-challenges.img` (in addition to your usual initramfs).

 Reboot and have fun!